sandruschka/accessibility-workshop/README.md

+**Open this document in a markdown previewer and reveal its true form!**

 # Accessibility Workshop

-Greetings, explorer!
+> *Greetings, explorer!
 You've entered an app where semantics and accessibility were overlooked.
 Your task is to navigate through this digital landscape and concure critical issues.

-You won't be alone on this quest — you have been teamed up with a fellow developer to tackle the challenges together!
+> You won't be alone on this quest, you have been teamed up with a fellow developer to tackle the challenges together!
+> *

-Don’t worry, the instruction below will guide you through every phase of the journey.
+> Don’t worry, the instruction below will guide you through every phase of the journey.

-Good luck, and remember, every improvement you make brings the app closer to victory!
+Good luck, and remember, every improvement you make brings the app closer to victory!*

-Please don't be a noob.
-Open this document in a markdown previewer

 ## Inventory